Workers at newly privatized Royal Mail to strike November 4

 “The build-up to Christmas is a critical period that typically accounts for more than half of businesses’ annual revenues ...
 Any disruption to service would quickly lead businesses to take their custom elsewhere,” DMA’s executive director Chris Combemale said in a statement.

-The action comes as many Royal Mail workers have seen the value of their free shares in the firm rocket.
+The action comes at the same time as many Royal Mail workers have seen the value of their free shares in the firm rocket.

-As part the stock market listing, 10 percent of shares were handed to Royal Mail’s 150,000 eligible UK-based staff, with full-time workers each receiving 725 shares, worth around 3,440 pounds ($5,500) at Wednesday’s closing share price.
+As part the stock market listing, 10 percent of shares were handed to Royal Mail’s 150,000 eligible UK-based staff, with full-time workers each receiving 725 shares, worth around 3,400 pounds ($5,700) at current prices.

 That figure was much higher than the 2,200 pounds per person initially expected, after the shares peaked on Tuesday almost 50 percent above the privatization price.

-As well as the shares they bought at the 330 pence offer price, they also received the free shares as staff.
-Royal Mail said its non-executive directors decided to opt out of receiving these shares as they deemed it inappropriate.

-Chairman Donald Brydon owns 3,030 shares, worth nearly 14,400 pounds at Wednesday’s closing price, while Chief Executive Moya Greene and Chief Financial Officer Matthew Lester both have 3,643 shares, now worth more than 17,300 pounds.

-The jump in the share price has sparked criticism by opposition lawmakers, who accuse the government of undervaluing Royal Mail, prompting a parliamentary committee to say it will investigate the sale in an inquiry expected next month. ($1 = 0.6278 British pounds)
+The jump has sparked criticism by opposition lawmakers who accuse the British government of undervaluing Royal Mail, prompting a parliamentary committee to say it will investigate the sale in an inquiry expected next month.